 - The Shaft of the motor is driven by the magnetic force developed between armature and field windings whereas, in the case of the Generator the Shaft is attached to the rotor and is driven by mechanical force.

-- The example of Motor is an electric car or bike where electric current is supplied to the machine or device, and it gets converted into mechanical motion and, as a result, the car or bike moves.
-The example of Generator is that in power stations the turbine is used as a device which converts mechanical energy of force of water falling from the dam to generate electric energy.
+- An example of a motor is an electric car or bike where an electric current is supplied to the machine or device, and it gets converted into mechanical motion and, as a result, the car or bike moves.
+An example of a generator is that in power stations the turbine is used as a device which converts mechanical energy of force of water falling from the dam to generate electric energy.

 The above-discussed points make a comparison between motor and generator.